priyamvadadalmia/Smokeball.SEO.WPF/README.md

 Smokeball.SEO.WPF is the startup project which interacts with Business class and that in turn interacts with Service layer through DI inbuilt in .NET core

-Love the limitations, and craziness, of this project.
+Loved to build this with the limitaion of not using Nuget library and doing manual scraping.